ISR-AIML/SeisAug/README.md

-# SeismoAugment: A Comprehensive Data Augmentation Python Toolkit for Deep Learning
+# SeisAug: A Comprehensive Data Augmentation Python Toolkit for Deep Learning

-The **SeismoAugment** toolkit addresses a significant challenge in seismological studies: the limited availability of region- and depth-specific labeled data.
+The **SeisAug** toolkit addresses a significant challenge in seismological studies: the limited availability of region- and depth-specific labeled data.
 This scarcity poses a preliminary drawback when applying deep learning and machine learning techniques.
 To enhance model performance, we propose data augmentation as a simple yet effective solution.

 ## Getting Started